Stephen Curry Humbly Says He's 'Not Flawless,' but His Game 4 Was Beyond Cocky

 Steph Curry Hits a Half-Court Shot Before Halftime

-Curry's not quite on the animosity level of Draymond Green.
+Curry's not quite on the animosity level of Draymond Green, though.
 Unless he starts kicking people or making faces at opposing players on a regular basis, Green will hold onto his top heel status as long as he wants.
 But, as long as the Warriors continue walking over teams in the fashion that they are right now, the heat will continue to grow.

 "There was a nice energy to us before the game—loose, but focused," Curry said.